ACETeleop/ACETeleop/README.md

 **Note:**
 1. The teleoperation system will automatically map rotation and position, then start after [initialization](#initialization).
 The initialization process begins when the hands are held still with fingers spread out flat.
-2. Server and controller need corresponding config.
+2. Server and controller need corresponding configs.

 <p id="ace-server"></p>